DEEP-IMPACT-AG/cronut/README.md

 How does Cronut differ?

-1. Configured entirely from data (with [Integrant](https://github.com/weavejester/integrant) bindings provided)
 2. No macros or new protocols, just implement the org.quartz.Job interface
 3. No global Clojure state
 4. Latest version of Quartz
 5. Tagged literals to shortcut common use-cases (#cronut/cron, #cronut/interval)
 6. Easily extensible for further triggers / tagged literals
-7. Zero dependencies other than Clojure, Quartz, and Integrant
+7. Zero dependencies other than Clojure, and Quartz
 8. Configurable control of concurrent job execution

 # Usage